 view-name - Name of an SNMP view.
+A maximum of 32 views can be configured.
 (Range: 1-32 characters)

 oid-tree - Object identifier of a branch within the MIB tree.
 Wild cards can be used to mask a specific portion of the OID string.
 (Refer to the examples.)